Beate Uhse-Rotermund

 Beate Uhse-Rotermund (/de/; born Beate Köstlin /de/, 25 October 1919 – 16 July 2001) was a German pilot, entrepreneur and sex shop pioneer.
-She was one of the very few female stunt pilots in Germany in the 1930s.
+She was one of a number of female stunt pilots in Germany in the 1930s.
 During World War II she ferried planes for the German Luftwaffe and after World War II she started a sex shop.
 The company she started, Beate Uhse AG, is listed on the Frankfurt Stock Exchange.